 Rita joined Allegion PLC in 2014 to implement their conflict minerals program, and quickly assumed responsibilities as Supply Chain Compliance Manager for all regulatory activities, including EU RoHS, EU REACH, Proposition 65, the UK Modern Slavery Act, and the California Transparency in Supply Chains Act.
 She also completed the development and automation of Allegion’s supply chain Slavery and Human Trafficking Program.
 She is excited to move forward with designing improved due diligence and continued internal and external awareness training activities for social responsibility programs.
 Prior to her current role, Rita spent 21 years in the automotive industry, where she developed business processes and managed subcontract assembly and supplier development activities.

 Travis Campbell leads the social responsibility and communication programs under Corporate Responsibility at AMD.
 In this role, he manages their supply chain risk assessment process, advises on diversity and inclusion efforts and leads their corporate sustainability reporting program.
 Prior to AMD, Travis worked for Dell in their enterprise sourcing department as a senior advisor for strategic sourcing, and in a variety of corporate affairs functions at Altria/Philip Morris USA.

-Joe Langton is the Senior Manager for Procurement Compliance with Xylem.
+Joe Langton is the Global Compliance Manager with TE Connectivity.
 He has worked in consulting roles for the past 15 years, implementing comprehensive compliance solutions for restricted substances, product lifecycle management and electronics recycling.
 He has also delivered environmental management systems and restricted substances auditing, implementation and training services in the electronics manufacturing field for numerous organizations.
 Joe earned a bachelor’s degree in Electrical Engineering, and is a certified quality manager system lead auditor.

 Customer Success Manager